 I’ve just switched to Huawei a year ago and I won’t go back to Samsung or any other brand.
 Huawei is both sophisticated while easy to use.
 The best is its super-fast recharge capacity.
 Its camera is also amazing.

 Huawei is a herald in the 5G revolution which will help human civilisation to be upgraded from the current era of information to the next era of intelligence.

 No, Huawei is a privately owned company owned by its employees.

 I’m not debating its ownership.
 I’m debating its links to Xi jin ping and Co.

 All Things Chinese:

-What do you mean the link to Xi Jinping?
+What do you mean by the link to Xi Jinping?
 Financially?
 Or politically?
 What’s your evidence?

-After all, Xi is Chinese president, it’s his duty to take care personally of major Chinese companies even they are privately owned like Huawei.
+After all, Xi is the Chinese president, it’s his duty to take care personally of major Chinese companies even if they are privately owned like Huawei.

-What are the links between US companies and Trump government?
-Why that guy wants to wage trade wars around on their behalf?
+What are the links between US companies and the Trump government?
+Why does that guy want to wage trade wars around on their behalf?